Managing Log Output

 your_build_command to the file

-To store this file alongside your build, edit your pipeline settings and include
+To store this file alongside your build, add the

 When your build is finished the agent will upload

-build.log as a build artifact, which will be downloadable in the "Artifacts" tab on your build page.
+build.log as a build artifact, which will be downloadable from the "Artifacts" tab on your build page.

 Filtering with grep